COVID-19 Updates: State of public health emergency declared.

 This is not an official IQAS assessment.
 The recommendations in this guide are for your information only.
 These credential comparisons represent common educational patterns within each country.
 They don’t take into account the recognition status of the institution through which a credential was obtained, the authenticity of the documentation, or the particular pattern of education followed by an individual.

-- Federal Republic of Nigeria - education guide (6.3 MB)
+- Federal Republic of Nigeria - education guide (PDF, 6.3 MB)

-- Federal Republic of Nigeria - credential templates (0.5 MB)
+- Federal Republic of Nigeria - credential templates (PDF, 478 KB)

 Country name: Federal Republic of Nigeria